 Henry Lawson’s words capture the spirit of the times of Cobb and Co., the first large-scale network of inland road transport in eastern Australia.
 The enterprise made a number of men’s fortunes down the years but none more so than the hero of this chapter, Walter Russell Hall.
 Born in February 1831 at Kingston, Herefordshire, England, the eldest son of a glover and miller, he arrived in Sydney in 1852 with just a few pence jingling in his pocket.
 A fine-looking young man, confident, ambitious and adventurous, he began working for David Jones, the prominent Sydney retailer but before long the siren call of the Ballarat goldfields proved too seductive to resist, and later on, he moved to the Bendigo and Ovens diggings.
 The rush would be the making of Hall but not in the direct way he first imagined.
 Like many who found disappointment searching for the elusive metal, he eventually made money by providing services to other Eldorado dreamers instead, for a time conducting a carrying service between Ballarat and Melbourne before later becoming an agent for Cobb and Co at Woods Point and Beechworth.

 An opportunity came knocking in 1861 when a young American, James Rutherford, formed a company with five other partners, including Walter Hall, to take over the established coaching line of Cobb and Co.
-Another young American, Freeman Cobb, had originally formed the company in 1853 when he imported several American coaches and began a service from Melbourne to Port Melbourne, which, in January 1854 was extended to the burgeoning goldfields.
+Another young American, Freeman Cobb, had originally formed the company in 1853 when he imported several American coaches and began servicing passengers from Melbourne to Port Melbourne, which, in January 1854 was extended to the burgeoning goldfields.
 Bourke-street was the original starting point in 1854, a fact that is recognised today by a bronze plaque in the wall of the building on the site of what was once the old Albion Hotel.
 Nearby is what remains of the old Cobb and Co stables in Lonsdale-street – a few brick stalls with their rough-hewn bluestone floors and the grand arched entrance that accommodated the coaches.
 Behind in Little Lonsdale-street until the early 1960s was a series of cottages where Cobb and Co foremen used to dwell; and across the narrow lane, the site of the Buck’s Head Inn of coaching fame.

 Despite sharp competition from other coaching lines, Freeman Cobb prospered so that as early as May 1856 he was able to sell out and return to the United States a wealthy man.
 The firm then changed hands several times until James Rutherford came upon the scene with his scheme for revitalisation.
-Walter Hall played a crucial role in the new management, which re-organised the Victorian services and helped secure a near monopoly in mail contracts.
+Walter Hall played a crucial role in the new management, which re-organised the Victorian services and helped secure a near-monopoly in mail contracts.
 Cobb and Co. with its light-framed, leather-sprung American coaches and their narrow wheelbase proved ideal for the rugged Australian countryside – far superior to their British counterparts – such that Cobb and Co. became renowned for reliability and efficiency on the goldfields and the outback.
 When the railways were extended in Victoria in 1862, the company moved its headquarters to Bathurst, New South Wales, which remained the hub of its operations for more than fifty years.
 Services were extended to Queensland in 1865 and Frank Crowley in his book ‘Colonial Australia’ estimates that by 1870 Cobb and Co. were harnessing 6,000 horses a day in the eastern colonies and their coaches travelling some 28,000 miles a week.

 The vast number of horses used by Cobb and Co. encouraged Hall and his partners into pastoralism, and it was through the steady acquisition of well-placed stations and other property that they multiplied their wealth tenfold.
 Hall was an integral man in the operations, and part of his early work involved travelling to outback stations, buying large numbers of horses and then arranging for them to be driven down the Darling and up the Murray to Bendigo and Ballarat or diverted to Bathurst.
 A shrewd judge of men, Hall won an even better reputation as a judge of a harness or saddle horse; indeed, the quality of the Cobb and Co. horses under harness was a major reason for the success of the line.
 Hall became the Sydney agent travelling widely in NSW and Queensland, arranging new coach routes.
 In 1881 when a separate limited company of Cobb and Co. was formed in Queensland with a capital of £50,000, Hall contributed £9,000 of it.
 As we shall see, Hall’s heavy involvement with Queensland was to lead directly to the second great investment opportunity of his lifetime.